Emergence in graphs with near-extreme constraints: Proof of Theorem

 \subsection{Defining approximate podes}

-There is a unique entropy maximizer $g_0$ at $(e,0)$ on the bottom boundary of the Razbarov triangle (up to measure-preserving transformations of the unit interval, as usual).
+There is a unique entropy maximizer $g_0$ at $(e,0)$ on the bottom boundary of the Razborov triangle (up to measure-preserving transformations of the unit interval, as usual).
 This graphon is symmetric bipodal, taking values 0 on the diagonal blocks and $2e$ on the off-diagonal blocks.
-As we approach the bottom boundary of the Razbarov triangle, any sequence of entropy maximizers must converge (after appropriate measure-preserving transformations) to $g_0$ in $L^2$.
-If it did not, then a subsequential limit of the sequence would have maximal entropy without equaling $g_0$, which is a contradiction.
-This is because the edge, triangle and entropy densities are all continuous in $L^2$ (unlike in the cut metric where the entropy is only semi-continuous).
+As we approach the bottom boundary of the Razborov triangle, we claim that any sequence $\{g_i\}$ of entropy maximizers must converge (after appropriate measure-preserving transformations) to $g_0$ in $L^2$.

+To see this, we invoke the compactness of the space of reduced graphons in the cut metric.
+A subsequence must converge to a limit $[g_\infty]$ in the cut metric.
+Lemma 2.1 in \cite{CV} proves that $S$ is upper-semicontinuous on $\reduced$ in the cut metric $\delta_{cut}$.
+This implies that the limit of the entropies of the entropy maximizers is at least $S([g_0])$, so we must have $S([g_\infty]) \ge S([g_0])$.
+But $[g_0]$ is the unique entropy maximizing reduced graphon at $(e,0)$, so $[g_\infty] = [g_0]$.

+The entire sequence $\{[g_i]\}$, and not just a subsequence, must converge to $[g_0]$.
+If it did not, we could find a subsequence where all points were bounded away from $[g_0]$ in the cut metric $\delta_{cut}$.
+Applying the previous argument to this subsequence would then yield a contradiction.
+That is, after applying appropriate measure-preserving transformations of $[0,1]$, the sequence $\{g_i\}$ of entropy maximizing graphons must converge to $g_0$ in the cut distance $d_{cut}$.